 Apex Business Tech may earn commissions from links on this page.
 See our affiliate disclosure for more information.
 Prices shown are based on vendor-listed rates as of April 2026 and may change.

-Choosing the right SEO tool is a significant investment — all three major platforms start at $99/mo or higher, and you will likely commit to one for years.
-The right pick depends on whether you prioritize breadth of features, backlink data quality, or ease of use.
-We break down how Semrush, Ahrefs, and Moz compare across the capabilities that matter most.
-For a deep dive into the market leader, read our Semrush review.
+Choosing the right SEO tool is a serious investment.
+All three major platforms start at $99/mo or higher, and you will likely commit to one for years.
+Whether you prioritize feature breadth, backlink data quality, or ease of use matters a lot here.
+Below is how Semrush, Ahrefs, and Moz compare across the capabilities that matter most for business teams.
+For a deeper look at the market leader, read our Semrush review.

 Feature Semrush Ahrefs Moz